Indian Ocean raid (1944): Raid

 The three Japanese heavy cruisers departed from the Combined Fleet's anchorage in the Lingga Islands on 27 February.
 The light cruisers Kinu and Ōi and three destroyers escorted the force through the Sunda Strait on 1 March.
 The raiders were supported by 10 medium bombers and three or four seaplanes based in Sumatra and west Java which conducted patrols in the direction of Ceylon.
 Three or four submarines from the 8th Flotilla also monitored Allied shipping movements near Ceylon, the Maldive Islands and Chagos Archipelago.
 The Allies did not detect the Japanese force's departure, but reinforced their forces in Western Australia after an American submarine encountered Kinu and Ōi operating near the Lombok Strait on 6 March.
 The presence of these ships was taken to indicate that a hostile force had possibly been dispatched into the Indian Ocean.
 On 8 March, Somerville directed all Allied ships travelling between 80 and 100° east to divert to the south or west.

 After leaving the Sunda Strait, the Japanese heavy cruisers sailed south-west for the main route between Aden and Fremantle.
 The ships were spread 50 km by day and 20 km by night and maintained radio silence.
 On the morning of 9 March, they encountered the 6100 LT British steamer Behar at 20°32′S 87°10′E, about midway between Fremantle and Colombo.
 The ship was travelling from Fremantle to Bombay as part of a voyage between Newcastle, New South Wales and the United Kingdom carrying a cargo of zinc.

-Upon sighting the Japanese ships, Behar's master, Captain Maurice Symons, ordered that his radio operator transmit the "RRR" code in order to notify other ships and Allied bases that the merchant ship was being attacked by surface raiders.
-Tone's signals room picked up this message,.
-The Tone first signaled repeatedly to the Behar to surrender, but as the Behar continued to flee, the cruiser opened fire on the Behar.
+Upon sighting the Japanese ships, Behar's master, Captain Maurice Symons, ordered that his radio operator transmit "RRR" to notify other ships and Allied bases that the merchant ship was being attacked by surface raiders.
+Tone's signals room picked up this message.
+Tone first signaled repeatedly to the Behar to surrender, but as the Behar continued to flee, the cruiser opened fire.
 The Japanese cruiser did not attempt to capture the steamer, as it was judged too risky to sail her back to Japanese territory.
 Tone's gunners scored hits on Behar's prow and stern which killed three of her crew.
 Five minutes after the sighting, Behar's crew and passengers abandoned ship.
 The steamer sank shortly afterwards and either 104 or 108 survivors were rescued by Tone.